Square: Applications

 Squares are a common element of graphic design, used to give a sense of stability, symmetry, and order.
 In heraldry, a canton (a design element in the top left of a shield) is normally square, and a square flag is called a banner.
 The flag of Switzerland is square, as are the flags of the Swiss cantons.
 QR codes are square and feature prominent nested square alignment marks in three corners.
 Robertson screws have a square drive socket.
 Crackers and sliced cheese are often square, as are waffles.
 Square foods named for their square shapes include caramel squares, date squares, lemon squares, square sausage, and Carré de l'Est cheese.

-In stereochemistry, a square planar molecular geometry is a chemical structure with atoms at the corners of a square.
-An example is xenon tetrafluoride.